newrouge/newrouge.github.io/_posts/_2021-01-16-Powervision-2.md

 - .. is a folder !!
 ```
-Concerning the *mode* integer, I'm absolutely not sure it has anything to do with an actual mode (r, w), I just know the value it is supposed to be equal to from previous captures.
+Concerning the *mode* integer, I'm absolutely not sure it has anything to do with an actual mode (r, w).
+But I know the value it is supposed to be equal to from my previous captures (0x400).
-Also, since then I've learned it is also quite simple to use a DLL with Python:
+Since then I've also learned that it is quite simple to use a DLL with Python:

 ```python
 from ctypes import *